jchung05/CheerleaderTryouts/README.md

   SPA that populates a list of submitted tasks
-  Double clicking to edit existing task objects (changing the text value) A delete button 'X' to remove the task from the list Tasks can be tagged as "Active" or "Completed" and can be sorted for view that way (not complete on the given example)
+  Double clicking to edit existing task objects (changing the text value) A delete button 'X' to remove the task from the list Tasks can be tagged as "Active" or "Completed" and can be sorted for view that way CSS-inflated radio checkboxes that dictate active or completed statuses A clear all button for any checked item